Filters

 - “Log level” – the minimal log level to match.

-If you specify multiple tags, then line need to match any of them to match.
+If you specify multiple tags, then a line need to match any of them to match the filter.
 The same applies to PIDs and app names.

-The filter matches the log line only if all criterias are fulfilled.
+The filter matches the log line only if all criteria are fulfilled.
 For

 example, if the filter specifies tag=Foo